-Minimum 10.00 percent of the Sub-Fund's investments will be sustainable investments.
+Minimum 35.00 percent of the Sub-Fund's investments will be sustainable investments.
 At least 0.10 percent will have an environmental objective.
 At least 0.10 percent will have a social objective.
-Minimum 2.00 percent of Sub-Fund's investments will be investments aligned with the EU taxonomy.
 The remaining investments under "#2 other" comprise cash and derivates.
 These investments do not promote any environmental or social characteristics.
 There are no minimum environmental or social safeguards for these investments.